Geocode Lookup | Find Latitude and Longitude for an Address

 Well, there's a problem with that point of view.
-What happens if someone gives the geocode provider an address that doesn't exist?
+What happens if someone gives the geocode service an address that doesn't exist?
 Unfortunately, mapping services like Google and Bing will respond by providing a fabricated geocode.
 In other words, they tell you where the geocode would be if that address were real.
-So, the coordinates on the map are real, but the address isn't.
+So, the latitude and longitude coordinates on the map are real, but the address isn't.
 If you're trying to send something to that address, even though you have a geocoded location, the delivery service may not deliver it because the address isn't valid.

-"Address validation" is the process of checking an address against an authoritative mailing database to see if it's real.
+Address validation is the process of checking an address against an authoritative mailing database to see if it's real.
 If the address matches one in the database, it is "validated."
 In other words, it's an actual location that currently receives mail from the USPS (or applicable international postal service).
 It's a handy trick that some geocoders use to make sure they don't hand you back bad information.

-It's something you might want to consider when choosing a geocode service—how difficult would it make things for you if your delivery person drives up to the GPS coordinates of an empty lot?
+It's something you might want to consider when choosing a geocode service—how difficult would it make things for you if your delivery person drives up to the GPS lat long coordinates of an empty lot?

 Making a Decision